Jezzffihuter2022/wangchuyao.github.io/_pages/grants.md

 I have secured a total amount of **US$ 248,000 in research grants and academic awards**.

-This demonstrates the broad appeal and real-world relevance of my research, and my ability to communicate its significance to varied stakeholders.
+This demonstrates the interdisciplinary appeal and real-world impact of my research.
 With several high-impact projects underway, I am well-positioned to attract substantial grants in the future.

 ## Research Grants
 **5 grants** (4 external and 1 university level), all as the sole Principal Investigator (PI).